Pesticides have a perception issue, which is a challenge for agriculture.

 “I think the media does an absolutely terrible job of reporting on pesticides,” he says.
 “They’re scaring the public instead of informing them and educating them about what is really going on.”

 To help stop the fear-mongering and the attacks on the products farmers need to feed the world, there’s more and more discussion happening across the industry about how those who work in Canadian agriculture can take matters into their own hands by telling their own story.

-“We all want to be transparent about what we’re doing and increase trust with the public,” says Rob Schultz, director of sales for Western Canada with Bayer CropScience InterAg.
+“We all want to be transparent about what we’re doing and increase trust with the public,” says Rob Schultz, VP of sales for Canada with Bayer CropScience.
 “I think all levels of the industry play a role in getting our message out and educating the public on what we do and how we do it.
 That’s our starting point.”

 Churchill and Kinlin agree that all levels of the industry play a role in communicating ag, but Kinlin says for retailers trying to get through to urban populations, it can be easier said than done.